jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

   also draw them randomly from the specified scenario dimensions (`10x10` here).

-- Since Gazebo+ROS doesn't have a way to say "Stop running after this long", SIERRA inserts a timekeeper node to provide this functionality.
+- Since Gazebo+ROS1 doesn't have a way to say "Stop running after this long", SIERRA inserts a timekeeper node to provide this functionality.

-- SIERRA can utilize the ROS parameter server when making changes to the template input file (all parameters under `<launch>`), or write to a separate `.params` file (all parameters under `<params>`) as shown here.
-This is useful for sharing code between ROS and other robotic platforms which require strictly XML parameters.
+- SIERRA can utilize the ROS1 parameter server when making changes to the template input file (all parameters under `<launch>`), or write to a separate `.params` file (all parameters under `<params>`) as shown here.
+This is useful for sharing code between ROS1 and other robotic platforms which require strictly XML parameters.

 ## Ros+Turtlebot3 input files after SIERRA processing

-Using the following SIERRA command with the above ROS+Turtlebot3 template:
+Using the following SIERRA command with the above ROS1+Turtlebot3 template:

     sierra-cli \
         --platform=platform.rosrobot \